ArrietaUnai/ArrietaUnai/README.md

 In my spare time I love to check the latest technology news and make DIY projects.

-Also, I love to hike, nature and hanging out with my friends.
+Also, I love to hike, nature, photography and hanging out with my friends.

 Happy coding!